Extended Credit Call for Courses

 3. Schedule of course topics and activities (dates, days and times)

-4. Assessment that clearly connects to learning outcomes above, along with appropriate grading scale.
+4. List of graded assessments that clearly connect to learning outcomes above, along with appropriate grading scale.

 If the course is offered for both undergraduate and graduate credit, please differentiate the undergraduate and graduate expectations for evaluative assignments.
 The differentiation must be substantive.